v1.10.90-0e025b8

 Caching Layer

-Add a Redis or in-memory cache between your plugin and the proxy layer.
-Many plugin queries are repetitive — caching responses for 5-15 minutes dramatically reduces proxy usage and improves response times:
+Add a Redis or in-memory cache between your Action and the proxy layer.
+Many Action queries are repetitive — caching responses for 5-15 minutes dramatically reduces proxy usage and improves response times:

 from functools import lru_cache